Xocth/Xocth/README.md

-### Hi there 👋, my name is Xocth
+## Hi there 👋, my name is Xocth
-#### I am a Cybersec student
+I am a Cybersec student who is currently learning Excel and C#
-#This profile is used to track my progress with programming languages
+## This profile is used to track my progress with programming languages
-#I currently learning: Python and C#
+## I currently learning: Python and C#
-#I'm going to learn: HTML,CSS and JavaScript
+## I'm going to learn: HTML,CSS and JavaScript
-#I will after like to learn: C++ and SQL
+## After I would like to learn: C++ and SQL